Select Page

 (Semester 2)

-In this course, we will examine a number of questions about the struggle for justice and equality in the United States.
+In this course, we will examine several questions about the struggle for justice and equality in the United States.
 What did the civil rights workers of the 1960s hope to accomplish?
 What were they able to achieve?
 How did American society respond to this movement for social change?
 The first half of the course is devoted to understanding the relationship between oppression and resistance, focusing on the legacy of segregation.
 Students will then look at the events that shaped the modern civil rights movement.
-Coursework includes journal writing, reaction papers, and a final research project about a contemporary civil rights issue.
+Coursework includes journal writing, reaction papers, and a final research project exploring a contemporary civil rights issue.
 This course challenges students to develop a clear historical perspective about one of the most revolutionary periods in U.S. history.

 Historical Archeology